© 2022 Northern Digital Inc - All Rights Reserved

 Accuracy Assessment Kit

 For Polaris optical trackers already deployed into OEM application use, NDI offers an optional Accuracy Assessment Kit (AAK) to maintain in-field accuracy and user confidence.
-The Polaris Vega and Polaris Vicra contain hardware features to preserve factory-calibration and measurement accuracy.
+The Polaris Vega and Polaris Lyra contain hardware features to preserve factory calibration and measurement accuracy.
 They are also designed to withstand a wide range of environmental temperatures and physical shock (bump).

 However, if a physical shock occurs that is strong enough to affect measurement accuracy, a built-in bump sensor will be triggered, and the user alerted.
 If the user wants to further evaluate the extent of the physical shock on the Polaris optical tracker’s accuracy, the AAK can be used.

-See examples of how medical device OEMs have integrated the Polaris Vega and Polaris Vicra.
+See examples of how medical device OEMs have integrated the Polaris Vega and Polaris Lyra.

 NDI tracking and measurement products are general metrology components that can be integrated into customer products, research experiments, and/or as components of medical devices that require precision measurement and tracking.
 While NDI components and technology can be integrated into original equipment manufacturer (OEM) medical devices, they are not specifically intended for a given application and, as such, have not been developed or manufactured in accordance with medical device standards.
 It remains the responsibility of the OEM customer or end-user to determine and test the suitability of NDI components and technology for their intended use, including performing any required ethics approval, verification, and validation required to demonstrate suitability and compliance.
 System-level testing, certification, and validation are the responsibility of the original equipment manufacturer or the applicable end-user and should be completed prior to the use of NDI products or technologies in any application.